 - Increased risk of accidents

 People often equate not getting enough sleep to being drunk.
-In many ways, there is truth behind that statement because not getting enough sleep can increase your risk for an accident, impact your blood pressure, and of course, interfere with your cognition.
+In many ways, there is truth behind that statement.
+Not getting enough sleep can increase your risk for an accident, impact your blood pressure, and of course, interfere with your cognition.
 Sleep is vital to good health, but when someone is not getting good sleep and is addicted to drugs or alcohol, these risks multiply and increase significantly.

 The Connection Between Sleep and Addiction Recovery